mohamedtamer0/PDFViewer-SpringBoot/README.md

 # PDF Viewer with Spring Boot

 This project is a PDF viewer application built using Spring Boot.
 It allows users to upload, view, and delete PDF files.
-The application provides a simple interface for managing PDF files and demonstrates how to handle file uploads and downloads in a Spring Boot application.
+The application is designed to work with Oracle 11g for file storage, using BLOB (Binary Large Object) data type to handle the PDF files.

 ## Features

 - **Upload PDFs**: Users can upload PDF files to the server.
 - **View PDFs**: Uploaded PDFs can be viewed directly in the browser.
 - **Delete PDFs**: Users can delete PDFs from the server.
+- **Oracle 11g Integration**: The application integrates with Oracle 11g for storing PDF files.
+- **BLOB Storage**: PDF files are stored as Binary Large Objects (BLOBs) in the database for efficient handling.

 ## Technologies Used